 TREs are an essential way of managing risk of unauthorised...

-The data standards and quality delivery sub-group brings together data officers from across the Alliance to oversee, coordinate, and produce Alliance guidance and policy regarding: data quality, data standards, meta data standards, dataset publishing, data provenance, ontology / terminology services and use.
+Through the data standards and quality delivery workstream we bring together data officers from across the Alliance to oversee, coordinate, and produce guidance and policy regarding: data quality, data standards, meta data standards, dataset publishing, data provenance, ontology / terminology services and use.